-Maybe it’s time you tried changing your approach to networking and get more out of social networks.
+Maybe it’s time you tried changing your approach to networking and begin to use social networks to actually network.

 You may have noticed more companies becoming active on social networks such as LinkedIn, Twitter and Facebook.